sadiqalsandouk/save-the-pony/README.md

 # Save the Pony

 A maze game where the User must guide the Pony to the exit whilst being chased by a Monster.
 The user can use arrow keys on screen or the keyboard.
+[Live Demo](https://save-the-pony.vercel.app/)

 Using the Trustpilot API:
 https://ponychallenge.trustpilot.com/api-docs/index.html#/pony-challenge

 ## Getting Started